oliamb/knnball/README.md

     ]

     index = KnnBall.build(data)

     result = index.nearest([3.43353, 52.34355])
     puts result # --> {:id=>2, :point=>[3.34444, 53.23259]}

     restults = index.nearest([3.43353, 52.34355], :limit => 3)
     puts result # --> [{...}, {...}, {...}]

 Some notes about the above:

 *data* is given using an array of hashes.
-The only requirement of an Hash instance is to have a :point keys containing an array of coordinate. in the documentation one of this Hash instance will be called a *value* and the array of coordinates a *point*.
+The only requirement of an Hash instance is to have a :point key containing an array of coordinate. in the documentation one of this Hash instance will be called a *value* and the array of coordinates a *point*.
 Sticking to built-in data-type will allow you to easily